qAIRa/qAIRa.github.io/docs/ContributingGuidelines.md

 When contributing to this repository, please first explain the change you wish to make via pull requests.
 For those getting started, GitHub has tutorials which you can visit [here](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-Please note that we have a [code of conduct](http://localhost:3000/qAIRa.github.io/docs/doc1), please follow it in all your interactions with the project.
+Please note that we have a [Code of Conduct](http://localhost:3000/qAIRa.github.io/docs/doc1), please follow it in all your interactions with the project.

 ## Get Involved